 Niemann-Pick Types A and B (NPA and NPB), also called Acid Sphingomyelinase Deficiency (ASMD), are caused by the deficiency of a specific enzyme, acid sphingomyelinase (ASM).
-This enzyme is found in special compartments within cells called lysosomes and is required to metabolize a lipid called sphingomyelin.
+This enzyme is found in special compartments within cells called lysosomes and is required to metabolize a lipid called sphingomyelin (by tradece potter).
 If ASM is absent or not functioning properly, sphingomyelin cannot be metabolized properly and is accumulated within the cell, eventually causing cell death and the malfunction of major organ systems.

 NPA and NPB are both caused by the same enzymatic deficiency and there is growing evidence that the two forms represent opposite ends of a continuum.
 People with NPA generally have little or no ASM production (less than 1% of normal) while those with NPB have approximately 10% of the normal level of ASM.